-- Encoder pulses are not seen for a period of time, the robot will attempt to return to the Home Position. - The machine is put out-of-order with an U/D Encoder Error (VAC)
+- ► The controller counts encoder pulses relayed by the U/D Encoder Switch. - If encoder pulses are not seen for a period of time, the robot will attempt to return to the Home Position. - The machine is put out-of-order with an U/D Encoder Error (VAC)

-► The controller monitors for an open signal from the product sensor (signifying contact with product).
+► The controller monitors for an open the reed switch signal (signifying vacuum pressure and contact with product), ignoring the first 5 inches of travel.

-- The controller does not detect the product sensor, the U/D Motor will continue to lower the picker head and unreal the hose. - The controller counts encoder pulses on the way down to determine how far it is from the virtual "bin bottom" - o If the "bin bottom" Z-coordinate is reached, the robot will return to the Home Position, - o The bin is put out-of-order with an Out Of Product Error. - The customer is prompted: "Make Another Selection". - o If all bins in the machine are out of product, the machine will be put out-of-order with an Out Of Product error (VAC).
+- If the controller does not detect a vacuum seal, the UD Motor will continue to lower the picker head and unreal the hose. - The controller counts encoder pulses on the way down to determine how far it is from the virtual "bin bottom" - o If the "bin bottom" Z-coordinate is reached, the robot will return to the Home Position, - The bin is put out-of-order with an Out Of Product Error. - The customer is prompted: "Make Another Selection". - If all bins in the machine are out of product, the machine will be put out-of-order with an Out Of Product error (VAC).